josenilto/dev.jboss/readme.md

-# 🛠 DEV JBOSS | Configurações do serviço Jboss no linux
+# 🛠 DEV JBOSS | Configurações do serviços Jboss no linux